meese-wj/JM4CP/pages/GettingStarted/juliabasics_part2.md

 Functions and their methods are only really useful if we're able to store their results somewhere.
 And where do we do this?
 In variables!

-To declare a variable in Julia, like most other languages that I know of, the name is written relative to the equals sign `=` which translates to *assignment* rather than *equals* like it does in mathematics.
+To define a variable in Julia, like most other languages that I know of, the name is written relative to the equals sign `=` which translates to _assignment_ rather than _equals_ like it does in mathematics.
 For example, if we want to store the value `4` in a variable named `thing`, then we would do so by writing

 ```julia-repl
 julia> thing = 4